Al-Arabi SC (Qatar): Management crisis (2011–present)

 The beginning of the 2011–12 season looked bright for Al-Arabi, with the club winning its first domestic silverware in 13 years after defeating Umm Salal SC in the final of the 2011 Sheikh Jassem Cup.
 However, a string of bad results in the league resulted in the sacking of their coach, Paulo Silas.

-They also qualified for the 2012 AFC Champions League, wherein they were the first team to be eliminated.
-During this period, the club had appointed 3 coaches in a span of 3 months.
-They infamously made history by being the first team since 2007 to lose every match of the group stage, as well as the first Qatari team to witness such failure.
+They also qualified for the 2012 AFC Champions League, in which they were the first team to be eliminated.
+During this period, the club had appointed three coaches in a span of three months.
+They became the first team since 2007 to lose every match of the group stage, as well as the first Qatari team to witness such failure.
 As a result, the club's director of football, Mubarak Mustafa, announced his departure from the club.
-Furthermore, Dr. Abdullah al-Mal, president of the club, announced his retirement from sports.
+Furthermore, club president Abdullah al-Mal announced his retirement from sports.
 He was replaced by Hitme bin Ali Al-Hitmi.
 The fiscal budget of the club was reduced from 15 million riyals to 9 million riyals.